hoodiecrow/ConsTcl/README.md

 Well!

-After 1856 lines of code, the interpreter is done.
+After 1854 lines of code, the interpreter is done.
 Now for the built-in procedures.

 ## Built-in procedures
 ### Equivalence predicates

+One of the fundamental questions in programming is ``is A equal to B?''
+Whether the algorithm is about searching, sorting, or almost anything else, an equality test comes up sooner rather than later.
+Lisp takes the question and adds ``what does it mean to be equal?''

-Of the three equivalence predicates, `` eq `` generally tests for identity (with exception for numbers), `` eqv `` tests for value equality (except for booleans and procedures, where it tests for identity), and `` equal `` tests for whether the output strings are equal.
+Lisp has a number of equivalence predicates, ConsTcl, like Scheme, has three.
+Of the three, `` eq `` generally tests for identity (with exception for numbers), `` eqv `` tests for value equality (except for booleans and procedures, where it tests for identity), and `` equal `` tests for whether the output strings are equal.

 #### eq? procedure
 <table border=1><thead><tr><th colspan=2 align="left">eq?, eqv?, equal? (public)</th></tr></thead><tr><td>expr1</td><td>an expression</td></tr><tr><td>expr2</td><td>an expression</td></tr><tr><td><i>Returns:</i></td><td>a boolean</td></tr></table>